 I’m interested in what animals are capable of feeling and doing, and what this means for the sort of treatment that we owe them.

 You can check out what I’ve written until now by having a look at my list of publications.
-In addition, here’s what I’m currently working on:
+In addition, here’s a list of papers of mine that are currently in preparation or under review:

 - A paper on meaning in the lives of animals, with Judith Benz-Schwarzburg.